-Those who love the freedom and don’t want to worry about the bus schedules can rent a car.
-The most comfortable way of transport allows the visitors an opportunity to beat the crowds and explore the ruins at their own pace.
-Additionally, renting a car gives a chance to visit the nearby cenotes which would not be possible with a public transport.
+Those who love freedom and don’t want to worry about the bus schedules can rent a car.
+The most comfortable way of transport allows visitors an opportunity to beat the crowds and explore the ruins at their own pace.
+Additionally, renting a car gives a chance to visit the nearby cenotes.
+This would not be possible with public transport.

 - BOOK A TOUR

 If renting a car isn’t an option for you, consider booking an organized guided tour to the site.
-Tours to Coba can be book through most hotels or tour agencies and are available departing from Cancun, Playa del Carmen and other cities.
-Along with a visit of Coba ruins, tours include a visit to the Tulum ruins, the cenotes or other guided activities.
+You can book trips to Coba through most hotels or tour agencies.
+They are available departing from Cancun, Playa del Carmen, and also other cities.
+Along with a visit to the Coba ruins, tours include a visit to the Tulum ruins, cenotes, or other guided activities.

-TIP: Booking an organized tour is a great option for those who find traveling independently confusing or those staying in distant Cancun (160 km away from Coba).
-Taking an organized tour might save you energy and money, but at the same time you might find the ruins more crowded.
+Booking an organized tour is an excellent option for those who find travelling independently confusing.
+It’s also an excellent option for those staying in distant Cancun (160 km away from Coba).
+Taking an organized tour might save you energy and money.
+However, at the same time, you might find the ruins more crowded.